uci-iasl/website/example/people.md

 status: Ph.D.
 Candidate
 # Year when joined the group.
 yearjoined: 2016
 # Year of graduation.
-Omit if not graduated yet.
+Omit (the whole line) if not graduated yet.
 yeargraduated: 2018
 # Filename of an optional portrait photo to be featured on the page.
 # The file should be put in the ../static/img/people/ directory.